SnowyMouse/invader/CONTRIBUTING.md

 things to keep in mind:

 - Invader targets the base Halo Combat Evolved game as released on PC.

+Forks that support other mods, such as Open Sauce, or other releases of the game, such as the original Xbox version of the game, are certainly welcome, but code or definitions for functionality provided by these mods will not be accepted upstream.

 - Invader is cross-platform and does not target any single operating system.

+The C/C++ standard library should be used whenever possible.
+Do not use any platform-specific types or functions such as the Windows API's `DWORD`, `fopen_s`, or the Linux API when writing platform-independent code.
+If and when it is necessary to write platform-specific code, use `#ifdef`s to isolate the code so it doesn't compile on incompatible systems.

 - Invader does not (usually) care about the limitations of the original Halo Editing Kit.

-Forks that support other mods, such as Open Sauce, or other releases of the game, such as the original Xbox version of the game, are certainly welcome, but code or definitions for functionality provided by these mods will not be accepted upstream.

-Also, the standard library should be used whenever possible.
-Do not use any platform-specific types or functions such as the Windows API's `DWORD` or `fopen_s` or the Linux API when writing platform-independent code.
-If and when it is necessary to write platform-specific code, use `#ifdef`s to isolate the code so it doesn't compile on incompatible systems.

 Lastly, it is well known that the Halo Editing Kit imposes limitations on structures.
-For example:
-- tool.exe limits the maximum size of a bitmap to 16 MiB
-- tool.exe limits the maximum number of structs in most tags
+For example, tool.exe limits the maximum size of a bitmap to 16 MiB, it limits the number of structs for some tags, it limits map size to 384 MiB, and so on.
-- tool.exe limits the file size of maps to 128 MiB in multiplayer and 384 MiB in singleplayer
-- and so on...

 As long as it is otherwise valid data that can be handled sanely, then Invader should not prevent the user from creating it, even if such assets would not work